 An endowed scholarship is a donation made to a college that earns interest each year.
 When you endow a scholarship, you’ll give a university, college or local foundation a certain amount of money.
 Then the organization will invest it how it sees fit and use the proceeds to fund a scholarship for years to come.
 You can add more funds over time, but the principal amount itself will never be spent.

-If you decide to endow a scholarship, contact the development office at your chosen university or college.
-They’ll assign a representative to guide you through the process.
-Before endowing a scholarship, think about what you hope to achieve, the amount of your endowment, options for funding and the tax benefits.
+If you decide to endow a scholarship, contact the development office at your chosen university or college, and they’ll assign a representative to guide you through the process.

 Who can endow scholarships?

 Anyone with extra funds can endow a scholarship, though the minimum amount depends on the university.
 Most schools have an endowment requirement between $25,000 and $50,000.
 Endowments can be made in cash, although some schools, like San Diego State University, accept appreciated securities, real estate or tangible personal property.

 What to consider when endowing a scholarship

 Endowing a scholarship can be a great way to make a lasting impact for students at your chosen institution.
 However, an endowment fund is a large financial responsibility, so it’s wise to sketch out a plan for your endowment before you commit.

 What is your objective?